 By Dr. Vincent Giordano, Program Director, Criminal Justice at American Public University

-About the Author: Dr. Vinnie Giordano Ph.D, CAP, CCJAP obtained his bachelor’s in liberal arts from Long Island University/C.W.
+About the Author: Dr. Vinnie Giordano Ph.D, CAP, CCJAP- obtained his bachelor’s in liberal arts from Long Island University/ C.W.
 Post with a specialization in political science.
-He then went on to achieve his MS in criminal justice from Florida Metropolitan University, and another MS in criminal justice from the University of Cincinnati.
-Dr. Giordano obtained his Ph.D. in human services with a specialization in criminal justice from Capella University.
-Before coming to APUS as a full-time employee, Dr. Giordano worked in the field of substance abuse and behavioral health for 13 years as a substance abuse counselor in a Department of Corrections-funded youth offender program.
+He then went on to achieve his Master of Science in Criminal Justice from Florida Metropolitan University, and another Master of Science in Criminal Justice from the University of Cincinnati.
+Dr. Giordano obtained his Ph.D. in Human Services with a specialization in Criminal Justice from Capella University.
+Before coming to APUS as a full-time employee, Dr. Giordano worked in the field of substance abuse and behavioral health for 13 years where he worked as a substance abuse counselor in a Department of Corrections-funded youthful offender program.
 There he maintained positions in counseling and supervising for a 28-day residential and aftercare program, and as the Administrator of Juvenile Services at the Pinellas Juvenile Assessment Center.

 Balko, R. (2013, February 26).
 Raid of the day: Florida cops raid Cathy Jordan, medical marijuana activist who suffers from Lou Gehrig’s disease.
 Huffington Post.
 Retrieved from http://www.huffingtonpost.com/2013/02/26/raid-of-the-day-florida-c_n_2765920.html

 Caputo, M. (2013, February 2).
 Poll:7 in 10 back Florida medical-marijuana plan, enough to possibly affect governor’s race.
 Miami Herald.
 Retrieved from: http://www.miamiherald.com/2013/02/25/v-fullstory/3253273/poll-7-in-10-back-fl-medical-marijuana.html